FIBULA ANATOMY

 • Passageway for the common peroneal nerve

-• Important for lower leg function
+• Important for your lower leg function

 DISTAL EPIPHYSIS OF THE FIBULA